Ronald Gene Simmons: Moved to death row

-Simmons was moved from the Pope County Detention Center to the Arkansas Department of Corrections’ Maximum Security Unit in Jefferson County on May 18, 1988, where Department of Corrections officers took him into custody and placed him in a cell on death row.
+Simmons was moved from the Pope County Detention Center to the Arkansas Department of Correction's Maximum Security Unit in Jefferson County on May 18, 1988, where Department of Correction officers took him into custody and placed him in a cell on death row.

 Simmons property sold at auction

-In early January 1988, Dorothy Gueller of Woodhaven, N.Y., filed a foreclosure suit against Simmons seeking the return of the property she sold Simmons on Broomfield Road and $28,081 that she said was still owed.
-The foreclosure petition was approved in May after there had been no payments since November 1987.
+In early January 1988, Dorothy Goeller of Woodhaven, N.Y., filed a foreclosure suit against Simmons, seeking the return of the property she had sold to Simmons on Broomfield Road and $28,081.11 in alleged unpaid balance.
+Simmons and his mother-in-law Mae Noval were named as defendants The foreclosure petition was approved in May after there had been no payments since November 1987.
 On June 15, the property was sold at an auction on the steps of the Pope County Courthouse.
-The auction was covered by three television crews and two newspaper reporters.
+Three television crews and two newspaper reporters covered the auction.
 The only bid came from the woman from whom Simmons had bought the property.
 On March 29, 1989, the house, which had been subjected to ongoing vandalism, was destroyed by fire.
 The state fire marshal ruled the blaze arson.
 The site has since faded from public attention with no subsequent property development.